EricYJA/CS433.7_Project/README.md

 <img src="README.assets/SVM_g.png" align="middle" width="800px"/>

 The result shows that for training data, we could reach an accuracy over 90%.
 However, for testing data, the accuracy is really low (we do not show the result here).
-By checking the data, the positive samples and the negative samples have massive intersecting area, and the dimension for each sample is too high for SVM.
-Therefore, possiblely, our model overfitted the training data, which leads to the unpleasant result of the testing data.
+By checking the data, the positive samples and the negative samples have massive intersecting area, and the dimension for each sample is very high.
+Therefore, our model overfitted the training data, which leads to the unpleasant result of the testing data.

 #### Neural Network: